Converts REST requests into SOAP messages.

 Can be used in

-spring:beans, if, internalProxy, proxy, registration, request, response, serviceProxy, soapProxy, stompProxy, swaggerProxy, transport and wsStompReassembler
+spring:beans, api, bean, if, interceptor, internalProxy, proxy, registration, request, response, serviceProxy, soapProxy, stompProxy, swaggerProxy, transport and wsStompReassembler

 <rest2Soap> <mapping >* </rest2Soap>